tordmjohnson/taocp/README.md

 taocp
 =====

-Coding projects inspired by Knuth's "The Art of Computer Programming"
+Coding projects inspired by Knuth's "The Art of Computer Programming."